cconstab/three/README.md

 ## 🙋‍♂️ Support

 If you encounter any issues or have questions:
-1. Check the troubleshooting section
+1. **First**: Run `./diagnose-network.sh` to identify common issues
+2. **Check**: [Linux Troubleshooting Guide](LINUX_TROUBLESHOOTING.md) for detailed solutions
-2. Review Docker and application logs
+3. Review Docker and application logs: `docker-compose logs -f`
-3. Ensure all prerequisites are installed
+4. Ensure all prerequisites are installed
-4. Verify port availability
+5. Verify port availability: `sudo lsof -i :3000 -i :3001 -i :5432`

 ---